 Prior to his current role, Strode was vice president of Supply Chain for BDS, where he led a team of nearly 3,000 employees responsible for all procurement and supply chain performance for the business unit.
 Previously at BDS, Strode served as vice president of Aircraft Modernization and Modification (AMM); vice president of Operations & Quality; and vice president of Wichita, Kan., operations.
 At Boeing Commercial Airplanes, Strode has served as vice president of Airplane Development and Production, as well as vice president of Production and Quality for the 787 Program.

 He has also held senior leadership positions in the company’s previous Shared Services Group, including vice president of Workplace Services and vice president of Facilities & Logistics Services.
 As a general manager, Strode previously led operations for the Delta Launch Vehicle program, which included spearheading the start-up of the facility in Decatur, Ala., in addition to managing the Delta rocket assembly operations in Pueblo, Colo.
 He has also served as director of operations for the International Space Station project and as deputy director of Production Engineering for Expendable Launch Systems.

-Prior to joining Boeing, Strode held engineering positions with Wiggins Connectors and Rockwell International.
+Strode joined Boeing in 1987.
+Prior to Boeing, Strode held engineering positions with Wiggins Connectors and Rockwell International.

 He has a Master of Business Administration from the Drucker Center at Claremont Graduate School and a bachelor’s degree in mechanical engineering from the University of Southern California.